B+

 An Overview of Cost of Living in Clearfield, UT

 The cost of living in Clearfield is about average when compared to all other cities across the nation.
-You can expect that everyday items like food, goods and services and utility bills will be no more expensive than any other average city.
+You can expect that everyday items like food, household expenses and utility bills will be no more expensive than any other average city.
 Residents can anticipate living expenses that remain in line with the national average, ensuring a manageable financial burden, making it an attractive choice for those seeking affordability without the constraints of higher everyday expenditures.

 Is Clearfield Affordable?